andrew/ultimate-awesome/README.md

 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-augmented-reality](https://github.com/Domeee/awesome-augmented-reality) - A curated list of mixed reality awesomeness.
-- [publicsectornl](https://github.com/j535d165/publicsectornl) - Open Source in the public sector in the Netherlands.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.